ipdk-io/networking-recipe/README.md

 # P4 Control Plane

+This repository is the superproject for P4 Control Plane.
+It is the successor to P4-OVS.

+- also called the IPDK Networking Recipe
+- formally known as P4-OVS Split Architecture

 P4 Control Plane modularizes P4-OVS and reduces coupling between its components, making the code easier to maintain and more suitable for upstreaming.
 It moves the P4-specific components of the architecture to a separate process called `infrap4d`.

-P4 Control Plane is also called the Networking Recipe, and was formerly known as P4-OVS Split Architecture.

 ## Source code